 The Corporate Governance and Nominations Committee, with the assistance of outside counsel, regularly circulates a Board assessment questionnaire to all Directors requesting information about the effectiveness of the Board and each committee, as well as about the interaction between the Board and Company management.
 The assessment expressly addresses the organization and management of the Board, including its overall composition as well as the composition of each committee; the conduct of Board meetings, including management's preparation for and participation in those meetings; the clarity and appropriateness of each Board committee's charter; the performance of the Board with respect to a broad range of functions, including appointment and oversight of management, development and implementation of the Company's business strategies, risk management, and regulatory reporting compliance; and Board compensation.
 The questionnaire also requests evaluation of the competencies and skills each Director is expected to bring to their particular role on the Board or on a committee, as well as any other relevant facts.
 Completed assessment questionnaires are returned to the Company's outside counsel to protect the anonymity of the responder, thus encouraging honest and open responses.
-Outside counsel presents a summary of the guestionnaire responses to the Corporate Governance and Nominations Committee Chair, and then presents the summary to the Board and management as appropriate.
-The most recent Board assessment was completed in January 2023.
+Outside counsel presents a summary of the questionnaire responses to the Corporate Governance and Nominations Committee Chair, and then presents the summary to the Board and management as appropriate.
+The most recent Board assessment commenced in January 2024 and the results are expected to be presented to the Board for discussion at its May 2024 meeting.

 The Board is responsible for selecting and appointing executive officers and senior management and for monitoring their performance.
-The performance of senior management is measured annually against preset objectives.
+The performance of senior management is measured annually against pre-set objectives.
 The Corporate Governance and Nominations Committee is responsible for overseeing the development and implementation of a process for assessing the effectiveness of the Board, its committees and its members.